3 Insider Strategies for a More Accurate Soil Moisture Picture (part 2)

 Strategy #2: Crop Studies—Representing Variation in a Homogeneous Environment

 In some research projects, it will be important to account for horizontal variation.
 How variable is the water content across a field?
 We did an experiment in which we set out a transect across a field of bare, tilled soil.
-Using a METER EC-5 soil moisture probe connected to a Procheck meter, we sampled water content at one meter intervals over a 58 meter distance.
+Using a METER EC-5 soil moisture sensor connected to Procheck meter, we sampled water content at one-meter intervals over a 58-meter distance.
 The individual readings are shown in Figure 1.

 Strategy #3: Ecology Studies—Heterogeneous Environments